 The increasing frequency or speed is essentially computing or processing power, which is directly dependent on the electricity drawn by the CPU, among other hardware components.

-Naturally, the more electricity a CPU draws, the greater is its heat generation and transfer.
+Naturally, the more electricity a CPU draws, the greater its heat generation and transfer.

 CPU Bus Speed

-You are probably getting the drift that all these specifications are correlated, and they have significantly improved in the past few years.
+You probably assume all these specifications are correlated and have significantly improved in the past few years.

 Therefore, there is a compounding effect on the heat produced by a CPU.